adlnet/xapi-youtube/README.md

 For more information on how to dispach statements to an LRS, see [our example](http://adlnet.github.io/xapi-youtube)

+## Contributing to the project
+We welcome contributions to this project.
+Fork this repository, make changes, and submit pull requests.
+If you're not comfortable with editing the code, please [submit an issue](https://github.com/adlnet/xapi-youtube/issues) and we'll be happy to address it.

 ## License
    Copyright &copy;2016 Advanced Distributed Learning